jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

 program
 ================
 Jens Åström
-12 June, 2023
+10 November, 2024

 **With data formatting for the European Butterfly Monitoring Scheme**

-**Verified to work with the 2023 published version of the data (exporting data from 2009 - 2022 to the eBMS format).
-But eBMS only request data including 2021, so we filter out the 2022 data.**
+**Verified to work with the 2024 published version of the data (exporting data from 2009 - 2023 to the eBMS format).
+Note that there seems to be a discrepancy with the earlier data version in GBIF, where we now have fewer occurrence records exported to GBIF.
+I’ve checked and the number of lepidoptera records match the earlier data version.
+The bumblebee records doesn’t display any obvious errors either.
+The source of the discrepancy remains to be found.
+It could have something to do with changes in how we report zero occurrences.
+In any case, the lepidoptera data should conform to the earlier exports.**

 ``` r
 #We also load tidyverse, which doesn't format well in markdown.
 Not shown.